Nearby the Guayabo National Monument there is a waterfall that will teleport you from the mountain to a paradise with a blink of an eye.

 You pass a gate with a loose chain barely guarding it, then it continues down in a normal terrain for 500 meters until you reach the second gate, the owners of the farm give you a key or go to open it for you.
 From this point down it’s where the descent begins to get pretty not only in inclination but because you get to a point where you can already see the waterfall.

-Once on the path, it is self-explanatory, just follow your instinct and after crossing a paradisiacal jungle with giant stones you will reach the Muralla waterfall.
+Once there the path is self explanatory, just follow your instinct and after crossing a paradisiacal jungle with giant stones you will reach the Muralla waterfall.
 It’s inevitable to stop and breathe deeply and feel the spray of water that ends up soaking you.

 Once we ate and rested, we only had something left to do … go back to the starting point.
 Yes, it is hard to walk up that hill under the sun, but after a tremendous effort I feel that it was worth it, and we really didn’t have a choice either did we?
 So that’s how it turned out … we arrived dripping sweat to the car but happy to visit this Turrialban treasure.